docfate111/blog/_posts/2021-05-28-SLUBoverflow.md

 In my opinion arbitrary write is more powerful than just overwriting a function pointer on the heap and without the hastle of trying to setup conditions such that the function pointer will run without the other corrupted data in the struct preventing getting to a portion of the code in which the code the function pointer points to would be executed.
 Also no need to deal with most of the mitigations.

 The SLUB allocates the next chunk based on the freelist pointer which is a pointer to where the next allocation should be.
+So we can trick the SLUB to allocate the chunk of memory containing the modprobe_path(path of binary to execute if an invalid script is run) and give it to the user as a msg_msg in the text section(which is where userspace data will be copied into via msgsnd syscall).

 Around kernel version 5.6 it was moved to the middle of the SLUB allocations to prevent single byte overflow exploits from overwriting it, however since this overflow is an infinite number of bytes it does not affect the exploit.